SimonNegrin/gameboy-service/README.md

+# gameboy-service

-# A websocket based service to comunicate gameboy-gamepad with gameboy-emulator
+A websocket based service to comunicate gameboy-gamepad with gameboy-emulator